 WHY YOU SHOULD WASH YOUR HANDS OFTEN

 Nearly everything we touch is covered with germs.
-This includes bacteria, viruses, and parasites that can make us sick.
+This includes bacteria, viruses, fungi, and parasites that can make us sick.
 You don't have to see dirt on an object for it to spread germs.
 If you touch something with germs on it, and then touch your own body the germs can spread to you.
 If you have germs on your hands and touch something or shake someone's hand, you can pass the germs on to the next person.
 Touching foods or drinks with unwashed hands can spread germs to the person who consumes them.

 Washing your hands often during the day can help prevent the spread of a number of different illnesses.
 Here are a few examples:

 - COVID-19 - Stay up to date with the latest information from the Centers for Disease Control and Prevention and the National Institutes of Health

 You can protect yourself and others from illness by washing your hands often.
 You should wash your hands:

 - After using the toilet

 - After blowing your nose, coughing, or sneezing

 - Before eating food

 - Before and after putting in contacts